Matrix Decomposition and Applications: Other Forms, Connecting Eigenvalue Decomposition*

-\begin{remark}[Geometric Multiplicity] Note that for matrix $\bA$ and the eigenspace $\nspace(\bA-\lambda_i\bI)$, the dimension of the eigenspace is also the number of linearly independent eigenvectors of $\bA$ associated to $\lambda_i$, namely a basis for the eigenspace.
-This implies that while there are an infinite number of eigenvectors associated with each eigenvalue $\lambda_i$, the fact that they form a subspace (provided the zero vector is added) means that they can be described by a finite number of vectors. \end{remark}
+\begin{remark}[Geometric multiplicity] For a matrix $\bA$ and its eigenspace $\nspace(\bA-\lambda_i\bI)$ corresponding to an eigenvalue $\lambda_i$, the dimension of the eigenspace reflects the number of linearly independent eigenvectors of $\bA$ associated with $\lambda_i$.
+This means that while there are infinitely many eigenvectors associated with each eigenvalue $\lambda_i$, they form a subspace that can be described using a finite set of basis vectors.
+In other words, the geometric multiplicity indicates the maximum number of linearly independent eigenvectors available for $\lambda_i$. \end{remark}

-By definition, the sum of the algebraic multiplicities is equal to $n$, but the sum of the geometric multiplicities can be strictly smaller.
+By definition, the sum of the algebraic multiplicities of all eigenvalues equals $n$, whereas the sum of the geometric multiplicities can be strictly smaller.

-\begin{corollary}[Multiplicity in Similar Matrices ] Similar matrices have same algebraic multiplicities and geometric multiplicities. \end{corollary} \begin{proof}[of Corollary~\ref{corollary:multipli-similar-matrix}] In Lemma~\ref{lemma:eigenvalue-similar-matrices} (p.~\pageref{lemma:eigenvalue-similar-matrices}), we proved that the eigenvalues of similar matrices are the same, therefore, the algebraic multiplicities of similar matrices are the same as well.
+\begin{corollary}[Multiplicity in similar matrices ] Similar matrices share the same algebraic and geometric multiplicities for their eigenvalues. \end{corollary} \begin{proof}[of Corollary~\ref{corollary:multipli-similar-matrix}] From Proposition~\ref{proposition:eigenvalue-similar-matrices}, we know that similar matrices have identical eigenvalues, which implies they also share the same algebraic multiplicities.